BatuhanGunes/signLanguageConverter-Android/android/README.md

 The file [`Classifier.java`](https://github.com/BatuhanGunes/signLanguageConverter-Android/blob/documentation/android/app/src/main/java/org/tensorflow/lite/examples/classification/tflite/Classifier.java) contains most of the complex logic for processing the camera input and running inference.

-Two subclasses of the file exist, in [`ClassifierFloatMobileNet.java`](https://github.com/BatuhanGunes/signLanguageConverter-Android/blob/documentation/android/app/src/main/java/org/tensorflow/lite/examples/classification/tflite/ClassifierFloatMobileNet.java) and [`ClassifierQuantizedMobileNet.java`](https://github.com/BatuhanGunes/signLanguageConverter-Android/blob/documentation/android/app/src/main/java/org/tensorflow/lite/examples/classification/tflite/ClassifierQuantizedMobileNet.java), to demonstrate the use of both floating point and quantized models.
+Classifier.java class has a subclass called [`ClassifierQuantizedMobileNet.java`](https://github.com/BatuhanGunes/signLanguageConverter-Android/blob/documentation/android/app/src/main/java/org/tensorflow/lite/examples/classification/tflite/ClassifierQuantizedMobileNet.java) which enables the use of 'Quantized' models.

-The `Classifier` class implements a static method, `create`, which is used to instantiate the appropriate subclass based on the supplied model type (quantized vs floating point).
+The Classifier class calls the model of the Quantized type by running the static method `create`.

 #### Load model and create interpreter

 To perform inference, we need to load a model file and instantiate an `Interpreter`.
 This happens in the constructor of the `Classifier` class, along with loading the list of class labels.
 Information about the device type and number of threads is used to configure the `Interpreter` via the `Interpreter.Options` instance passed into its constructor.
-Note that if a GPU, DSP (Digital Signal Processor) or NPU (Neural Processing Unit) is available, a `Delegate` can be used to take full advantage of these hardware.
+Note that if a DSP (Digital Signal Processor) or NPU (Neural Processing Unit) is available, a `Delegate` can be used to take full advantage of these hardware.

 Please note that there are performance edge cases and developers are adviced to test with a representative set of devices prior to production.